 The blood sample must be properly refrigerated and stored.

-If there are provable violations of Title 17 requirements, the BAC blood alcohol test results may be excluded or cast into doubt.
+If there are violations of Title 17 requirements, the BAC blood alcohol test results may be excluded or cast into doubt.
 Skilled DUI lawyers know how to get a DUI dropped if BAC test results are excluded.